AmaduKamara/budget-app/README.md

 # Budget App

-> App that keeps tracks of one's budget and expenditures
+> App that keeps tracks of one's budget and expenditures.
+The Budget tracker app is a full stack application.
+It's a functional website that shows the list of categories and transactions and enable readers to interact with them by adding new categories and transactions.
+Users can make use of the app by registering and have their account on which they can create categories and expenses on them.

 > The project is following data model below:
 > ![diagram](https://github.com/microverseinc/curriculum-rails/blob/main/capstone/images/erd_diagram.png)